 Erikson, Goldthorpe, and Meir 2007; Raftery and Hout 1993; Schindler and Reimer 2010) or IEO differences across countries (Blossfeld and Shavit 1993).
 With few exceptions, however, most work has concentrated on one transition only.
 For example, Erikson et al. (2005), Jackson et al. (2007), Kloosterman et al. (2009), and Schindler and Reimer (2010) applied a counterfactual model to analyze the relationship among social background, school performance, and educational attainment at one specific transition in the educational career.
 While Erikson and Jonsson (1996) do estimate the transition probability for different transitions (the transition to higher secondary and university education) in Sweden, they do not explicitly examine these tracks' completion rates.
-Such a focus thus limits our analysis to Boudon's claim that secondary effects' relative importance varies at different transition and completion stages during the educational career.
+Such a focus thus limits our analysis to Boudon's claim that secondary effects resume their importance at later transitions, and whether or not primary and secondary effects' relative importance varies at different transition and completion stages during the educational career.